eVAL-Agency/MarkdownMasterCMS/docs/packaging.md

+---
-# Building & Packaging MarkdownMaster CMS
+title: Building & Packaging MarkdownMaster CMS
+---

 Steps to follow for packaging a new version of MarkdownMaster CMS.